Child arrangements and help from Mckenzie friend 30 years of experience

 Child arrangement orders tend to be used by the child's parents as part of the separation process; however, they are also used by other people.

-Who can apply for a child arrangement order
+Who can apply for a child arrangement order?

 Anyone with parental responsibility can apply for a child arrangement order.
 This can include: